- General Information

 A rank is based on percentage grades and calculated for students who have been enrolled four years in the high school program.
 A GPA work is calculated on a 4.0 scale based on the number of times per week each subject is offered.
 The GPA is weighted for students who are International Baccalaureate Diploma candidates and certificate seekers.
 All subjects are taken into consideration in order to calculate the GPA.

-The activities sponsored by staff after school include Operation Smile, Habitat for Humanity, art club, Bible study, cancer aid, recycling club, Knowledge Bowl, yearbook club, student council, Sturgis trip, Hope Club, cheerleading, Casitas Kennedy, Schools Helping Schools and Bencaleth Orphanage.
-Our students also collaborate in fund-raising activities for children with Cerebral Palsy, homeless and senior citizens.
-Students attend leadership conferences such as Hacia Democracy, Model U.N. and Junior State of America.
+The activities sponsored by staff after school include Operation Smile, Art Club, Bible Study, Knowledge Bowl, Student Council, Math Olympics, Environmental Club, Honduras Project, Cheerleading, Science Club, Band, Extiende tu Mano, Jóvenes en Acción, Casitas Kennedy, Bencaleth Orphanage.
+Our students also collaborate in fund-raising activities for children with cerebral palsy, homeless and senior citizens.
+Students attend leadership conferences such as Hacia Democracy, Model United Nations and Junior State of America.

 Message from the Superintendent